 No matter how old you are, the moment when you crack open a fortune cookie still holds a little magic, and personalized fortune cookies are a great way to say I Love You!
 (Or Happy St. Patrick's Day, or Joyous Arbor Day, or whatever day you want to celebrate.)

-- Chinese Take-out Box: Print out the pattern.
-One box will take the seasoned crafter about 5 minutes, and those with four thumbs about 15.
+One box will take the seasoned crafter about 5 minutes (and those with four thumbs about 15 minutes).

-- PDF Download – Here are plenty of premade fortunes for your sweetheart, plus some blanks for you to personalize – for kids, friends, family, teachers, and anyone else you want to surprise!
+Personalized fortune cookies are perfect for kids, friends, family, teachers, and anyone else you want to surprise!

 TIP: Look to your favorite songs for fast fortune-writing.